dequelabs/axe-core/doc/developer-guide.md

 #### Commons and Shadow DOM

-To support Shadow DOM while maintaining backwards compatibility, commons functions that query DOM nodes must operate on an in-memory representation of the DOM using aXe-core’s built-in [API methods and utility functions](./API.md#virtual-dom-utilities).
+To support open Shadow DOM while maintaining backwards compatibility, commons functions that query DOM nodes must operate on an in-memory representation of the DOM using aXe-core’s built-in [API methods and utility functions](./API.md#virtual-dom-utilities).